josherrickson/stata-regression/stata_markdown/02-glm.md

 ^#^^#^ Other regression models

-There are several other models which we will not cover, but function similarly to the above.

-- There are two extensions to logistic regression, ordinal logistic and multinomial.
-Ordinal logistic is used when there are more than 2 outcome categories, and they are ordered (e.g. not sick (0), mildly sick (1), very sick (2)).
+There are two extensions to logistic regression, ordinal logistic and multinomial logistic.

+Ordinal logistic is used when there are more than 2 outcome categories, and they are ordered (e.g. not sick (0), mildly sick (1), very sick
+(2)).
 Using `ologit`, Stata estimates an underlying continuous distribution and returns the "cut points", allowing categorization.

 If there are multiple groups but not ordered, e.g. race, use `mlogit` for multinomial logistic regression.
 It essentially fits a model predicting membership in each group versus all other, with some restrictions across the models.